-Although most episodes of pharyngitis (or tonsillopharyngitis, which are interchangeable terms) are caused by viruses, beta-hemolytic group A streptococcus (Streptococcus pyogenes) is responsible for 5 to 20% of cases in adults and up to 30% of cases in children.
-This condition is also known as streptococcal pharyngitis or “strep throat”.
+Although most episodes of pharyngitis (or tonsillopharyngitis, which are interchangeable terms) are caused by viruses, the beta-hemolytic group A streptococcus (Streptococcus pyogenes) is responsible for 5 to 20% of cases in adults and up to 30% of cases in children.
+This condition is also known as streptococcal pharyngitis or “strep throat.”

 Epidemiology of streptococcal pharyngitis